gnudatalanguage/gdl/src/pro/README.txt

-some informations about these files dans this directory
+some informations about these files and this directory

 1/ procedures from the IDL library

 Most of the files here are re-implementation of the open source files avaiblable in the IDL lib directory.
-Since this libreary is under Copyrigth, we cannot copy then in GDL.
+Since the original library is under Copyrigth, we cannot copy it directly in GDL.
 Then we need to develop a clone for some of the most useful procedures in this library.

 Please see STATUS for a list of the files, if they are needed, or not, written (in GDL or C++) with perfect clone or less perfect

+Please see UrgentNeed.txt for the most urgent needed procedures.
+You can notify me (at : alaingdl AT users.sourceforge.net ) if you start to work on one of these procedures.
+I can help you to put them in the CVS.

 2/ Other files